 Next, I usually take a warm shower, brush my teeth, and get dressed for the day.
-Somedays I like to dress up and will wear a blouse, blazer and skirt or a dress, especially if I have plans to go out for lunch, but most days I wear either a comfortable dress or yoga pants and a t-shirt.
+Somedays, I like to dress up and wear a blouse, blazer, skirt, or dress, especially if I have plans to go out for lunch, but most days I wear either a comfortable dress or yoga pants and a t-shirt.
 I never stay in my pajamas all day, nor do I ever go out anywhere in them, because my parents raised me better than that (lol just kidding, I’m not judging anyone, it’s just not something that appeals to me).

-Since by now I’ve been awake for awhile, I usually start off by checking my email.
-Some of my emails are offers from brands to work with them, and occasionally I’ll wake up to an email inviting me to explore and write about a new destination, but mainly my inbox is full of notifications from various social media platforms, my blog, blogs I follow, or sale alerts.
-Pretty standard stuff.
+Since by now I’ve been awake for a while, I usually start by checking my email.
+Some of my emails are offers from brands to work with them, and occasionally I’ll wake up to an email inviting me to explore and write about a new destination.
+Still, my inbox is full of notifications from various social media platforms, my blog, blogs I follow, or sale alerts—pretty standard stuff.

 Once I delete all of the miscellaneous emails, I dig into responding to people who have contacted me either via email, Facebook, YouTube, Instagram or IG messages, or sometimes Tumblr or Twitter.
 I also make a list every day of emails I need to send out to make reservations, appointments, respond to invitations, send out finished posts to my partners, deliver image galleries, and work to cross them off as quickly as possible.